WHISTLER: Swainson's hawk

 The other birds with Whistler flew out in the normal way.
 But Whistler refused to leave the area.
 We recaptured her, since it was clear that she was too imprinted on humans to release.

 We then fitted her with anklets and jesses and introduced her to the taming process, and in a very short time, she had learned to sit quietly on her handler's fist and remain calm in front of an audience.
-She has continued to adapt well to working with humans, and is fast becoming popular with volunteers and visitors alike.
+She has become one of the California Raptor Center's most solid education ambassadors, resulting in her being very popular with both volunteers and visitors.

 Whistler is a dark morph Swainson's hawk, and because these darker birds are usually female and because she is heavier than most males of her species, we believe she is a female.
 We named her Whistler because she is so talkative, making soft tuneful noises when she is on the fist.